jbcodeforce/spark-studies/docs/index.md

     * responding to a user’s program or input
     * analyzing, distributing, and scheduling work across the executors.

-* each executor is responsible for only two things: executing code assigned to it by the driver, and reporting the state of the computation on that executor back to the driver node
+* Each executor is responsible for only two things: executing code assigned to it by the driver, and reporting the state of the computation on that executor back to the driver node
 * Spark employs a cluster manager that keeps track of the resources available
-* RDD, Resilient Distributed Dataset, is the abstraction to manage distribed data in spark cluster.

 ![](images/app-arch.png)